The Last Kids on Earth: Summary

-The nine books follow a thirteen-year-old boy named Jack Sullivan, who lives in his foster brother's tree house after a zombie outbreak hits his hometown, Wakefield, Massachusetts.
+The ten books (excluding standalones) follow a thirteen-year-old boy named Jack Sullivan, who lives in his foster brother's tree house after a zombie outbreak hits his hometown, Wakefield, Massachusetts.
 He is accompanied by his best friend Quint Baker, who loves experimenting; June Del Toro, a strong, brave girl who used to be the school newspaper's editor-in-chief; and Dirk Savage, the local bully with exceptional fighting skills.
 The friends fight one monster in each book, while trying to stay alive, and stop an entity named Rezzoch, who wants to take over Earth.

 Reception

 The series is recognized as a best–seller on both The New York Times and USA Today book lists, with the publisher boasting seven million copies in print.

+Adaptations

-Animated series adaptation
+Animated series

 On February 26, 2018, it was announced that Netflix had a series order to an animated television adaptation of the book series.
 The first season, a single hour–long special covering the plot of the first book, was released in September 2019 to coincide with the release of the fifth novel.
 The second season, covering the plot of the second book, was released in April 2020 and consists of ten episodes.
 Production companies involved in the series include Thunderbird Entertainment's animation studio Atomic Cartoons.
-Season 3 was released on October 16, 2020, with nothing further being announced from Netflix.
+Season 3 was released on October 16, 2020, with nothing further being announced from Netflix despite a spoiler at the end of season 3.